Skip to main content

 Relevance

 A variable with the save attribute retains its value across multiple invocations of the procedure in which it is defined.
-The implicit save behavior can cause debugging difficulties and lead to errors in program logic, particularly when working in complex codebases where functions are called multiple times during execution.
+The implicit save behavior can cause debugging difficulties, even when intended, and lead to hard-to-diagnose errors in program logic, particularly when working in complex codebases where functions are called multiple times during execution.

 Code example